Skip to main content

 The easiest way to create this situation is to unmanage the account created for the test person in test case 1.
 Unmanaging the account causes HelloID to forget that the person has an account, while the account itself remains in the target system with the same correlation value.

-Alternatively, you can manually add the person's correlation value to an existing account in the target system, or Manually correlate an account in HelloID using the Import entitlements report.
+Alternatively, you can manually add the person's correlation value to an existing account in the target system (see Manually correlate an account to a person), or Link an account to a person (Import entitlements report).

 Modify the test person's data in the source system accordingly.